Skip to content

 while cur is not None:

-# Found node to be removed, break loop
+# Found node to delete, exit loop

 if cur.val == num: